GabenRulez/AntsSimulation/README.md

 ## Introduction
 Ant colonies use the sense of smell to coordinate tasks such as foraging for food, defense or brood care.
 > Trail pheromone signals are particularly important in the context of foraging.
-When a forager has located a profitable food source and then returns to her nest, she deposits trail pheromones that guide nest mates to the same resource. <a href="#citation1">[1]</a>
+When a forager has located a profitable food source and then returns to her nest, she deposits trail pheromones that guide nest mates to the same resource<a href="#citation1">[1]</a>.

+There are other types of "smells", such as "death pheromone", "home pheromone", "danger pheromone" and even some to differentiate between two different colonies of the same species of ants.

+Ant colony optimization algorithm tries to solve computational problems of "finding the best path".
+It's a probabilistic technique, so in comparison to stochastic algorithms like `Breadth-first search (BFS)` or `Depth-first search (DST)` in large graphs it should prove to be much faster.
+It's modeled around simplified colony simulation of "ants," that is, agents with very simple basic capabilities which, to some extent, mimic the behavior of real ants<a href="#citation2">[2]</a>.

 ### Main world concepts:
  - The world is rectangular and two dimensional 🌍
  - Each ant thinks for itself and acts on it's own depending on: the random factor, the strength and type of pheromones in it's viscinity in front of them. 🧠